 - Thunder Cave – 1.1km return track to visit the Thunder Cave, if the tide is right.

 The day is almost done and at this point you have packed in so many incredible sights along the Great Ocean Road.
-Check into your accommodation for the night in port Campbell which is just a few kilometres up the road from Loch Ard Gorge.
+Check into your accommodation for the night in Port Campbell which is just a few kilometres up the road from Loch Ard Gorge.

 If the time of year is right, you can head back to the 12 Apostles to see the spectacular sun setting across the limestone and water, one of my favourite experiences in the region.